 The identified effects in relation to the AONBs are likely to be short-term and temporary associated with traffic and access disruption - including disruption to public rights of way, noise and disturbance (potentially affecting tranquillity and landscape character in the short term).
 Extended construction related mitigation such as detailed routing, traffic planning and management and limitation of works within peak periods/ times are considered likely to minimise the potential cumulative effects identified.

 Any new visible infrastructure should be sensitively designed and adhere to the aims and policies of the relevant AONB Management Plan.

-The HRA for the rdWRMP19 recommended a number of mitigation measures in relation to the schemes AFF-RTR-WRZ1-4010 (2054) and AFF-RTR-WRZ4-4011 (2041) which will need to be taken into consideration during construction and operation to minimise the risks associated with the European designated sites (South West London Waterbodies Ramsar and SPA).
+The HRA for the fWRMP19 recommended a number of mitigation measures in relation to the schemes AFF-RTR-WRZ1-4010 (2063) and AFF-RTR-WRZ4-4011 (2035) which will need to be taken into consideration during construction and operation to minimise the risks associated with the European designated sites (South West London Waterbodies Ramsar and SPA).
 This mitigation includes an explicit commitment to ensure that the programming and construction processes for the schemes take into account the proximity of the SPA and that construction works on the short section of pipeline adjacent to the SPA are programmed to avoid the winter (October to March) period entirely or are accompanied by an impact assessment including noise modelling and mitigation in line with British Standard BS5228 as required in order to ensure that noise levels can be maintained at an acceptable level.

-The WRSE (updated 2018) study of potential cumulative effects between water company WRMPs in South East England identified six schemes proposed under this programme that could interact with schemes proposed in other WRMPs to have a cumulative effect.
+The WRSE (updated 2018) study identified eight schemes proposed under this programme that could interact with schemes proposed in other WRMPs to have a cumulative effect.